 - Cleaning.
-The second stage clean will seal the deal on all the hard work you did degreasing and makes everything shine.
-Make sure you do this once a month too to keep your bike in tip top condition, and because it looks good!
+The second stage clean will seal the deal on all the hard work you did during the degreasing and makes it shine.
+Make sure you do this once a month too to keep your bike in tip-top condition.

-A crucial part of bicycle maintenance, as a slight difference in tire pressure can drastically affect your bikes handling and comfort, and it’s one that needs to be done using a good foot pump.
-You’ll want to be doing this 3-4 times a week, as tires do let out a surprising amount of air pressure.
-It is often highly dependent on your type of tires, your body weight, the conditions you’re riding in and the road surface.
-As a general rule, the wider the tires the lower the air pressure, although it’s wise to stick to the prescribed air pressure given by the makers suggestion.
+This is a crucial part of bicycle maintenance, as a slight difference in tire pressure can drastically affect your bike’s handling and comfort, and needs to be done using a good foot pump.
+You’ll want to be doing this 3-4 times a week, as tires let out a surprising amount of air pressure.
+It’s often highly dependent on your type of tires, your body weight, the conditions you’re riding in and the road surface.
+As a general rule, the wider the tires the lower the air pressure, although it’s wise to stick to the prescribed air pressure given by the makers’ suggestion.
 The common PSI (pound per square inch) amongst cyclists is 80-120, so if your bike is at that level, you should be good to go.

 Watch the brakes

-Possibly the most important aspect of cycle maintenance, as leaving your brakes unchecked could have disastrous consequences, especially if you’re doing a lot of downhill cycling.
+Possibly the most important aspect of cycle maintenance, as leaving your brakes unchecked could have dangerous consequences, especially if you’re doing a lot of downhill cycling.

 - Examine the brake pad.
 As a general rule, brake pads should have wear indicators.
 Regularly check it and make sure it has not gone below the acceptable line.
-It’s important also to make sure they’re touching the front section of the brake surface, and then the full section when pulled.
+It’s also important to make sure they’re touching the front section of the brake surface and the full section when pulled.

 - Clean your disk brakes.
 To avoid contamination and damage to your braking, be mindful about keeping your rotators clean.
 Make sure to buy specific disc cleaners, and never use WD40.